You have 1 article left to read this month before you need to register a free LeadDev.com account.

 All engineering management platforms will provide insights into developer performance, but not all analytics solutions are created equal.
 Before you buy, check that your tool of choice comes with these essential capabilities:

-The 2023 Engineering Team Performance Report found that 66% of teams use the DevOps platform GitLab to report team performance.
-A whopping 65% turn to JIRA for the same capabilities.
-There’s no doubt these project management tools have robust reporting features, but neither gives the full-scale visibility of a true engineering management platform.
-We recommend integrating GitLab, JIRA, and any other tools in your tech stack with one of these top-rated developer metrics platforms.
+The 2024 LeadDev Engineering Team Performance report found that 52% of respondents use JIRA to report team performance – down from 65% last year.
+Increasingly, teams are opting for the full-scale visibility that more comprehensive engineering management platforms can offer.
+We recommend integrating GitLab, JIRA, and any other tools in your tech stack with one of these top-rated developer metrics platforms to maximize performance and recognize new opportunities for velocity in 2025 and beyond.

 These assessments were drawn from real user reviews listed on the peer-to-peer software review site G2.